 - Place a large mirror near a window to reflect the outside.
 This creates an especially nice look if there are trees or greenery outside your building.

 - Use glass or mirrored tabletops to reflect light and make the space feel more expansive.

-Partition the space with style.
+2. Partition the space with style

+Natural lighting is always the first thing to look for when trying to create mood-boosting environments.
 If it’s in the budget (and structurally possible), expanding windows to let more natural light in will instantly make your interior look larger.
 If windows are small or sparse and installing larger ones isn’t possible, you still have options.

-Utilize vertical space.
+4. Utilize vertical space

 If your space has high or higher-than-average ceilings, you can use vertical space to your advantage.
 Make the most of vertical space by hanging long pendant lamps from the ceiling, which will naturally draw the eye up.
 Use tall rows of vertical shelving to draw attention upward and away from the floor space.
 Turn an empty corner into a gallery wall for art or photography.

 Space Plus, a division of The Sliding Door Company, builds and installs custom glass room dividers, privacy walls, barn doors, swing doors and other indoor solutions to help enhance the customer experience at restaurants, cafes, bars and hotels.